franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 ### Added API for emoji reactions, reminders, and internal comments

 OpenProject 16.1 extends its API to support three features that were previously only available via the web interface.
-This update enables integrations with other clients, including the mobile app, to access:
+This update enables integrations with other clients to access:

 - Emoji reactions on work package comments
 - Reminders for work packages